rosywhite/diary/_posts/on-love.md

 edit 2:

 more updates in my dec 25, 2021 dear diary post ... i went through a breakup sadly but am not seeking to date people via ofans/the hub for security reasons, thanks for understanding. i really like this to be a diary expressing my fantasies with my lovers so thanks for understanding :)

+edit 3:

+chapter two has been going really well and i'm really thankful for my submissive :) his energy has made this possible :)